Latest posts by Mong Palatino from November, 2013

 The verse 'Kill the man, rape my girlfriend' is now banned in the Singapore army marching song.

-John McCarthy and Zahari Zen urge the Indonesian government to implement ‘transformative policies’ to solve hunger and food insecurity in the country: The food produced is too expensive, leaving poor...
+John McCarthy and Zahari Zen urge the Indonesian government to implement ‘transformative policies’ to solve hunger and food insecurity in the country: The food produced is too expensive, leaving poor households vulnerable.
+Today, even in rural areas, the majority of people are net food buyers.
+This is why the poor...

 CNN is praised for its extensive coverage of the destructive impact left by super typhoon Haiyan in the Philippines.
 But some are not happy with its 'exaggerated' reports